240415-NET/RonBuening/cSharpBirdAndTest/cSharpBird/Proposal.md

 - The application should be a C# Console Application
 - The application should build and run
 - The application should interact with users, and provide some console UI
-    - Single user type that has objects associated with it (checklists)
+    - Single user type that has objects associated with it (checklists): DONE
     - ~~Superuser that controls additional classes of objects (locations, species)~~
 - The application should allow for multiple users to log in and persist their data
-    - Checklists will be saved in SQL ~~/JSON~~; option to print as text file for user to refer to later
+    - Checklists will be saved in SQL ~~/JSON~~; option to print as text file for user to refer to later: DONE (JSON version, optional print to text file)
 - The application should demonstrate good input validation
+    - Validation of ~~locations and~~ species: DONE
-    - Validation of locations and species
+    - Validation of email format: IN PROGRESS
 - The application should persist data to a SQL Server DB
     - Checlists, ~~birds~~ and users will be stored here
     - Birds will be stored in CSV file for easy update based on USGS list
 - The application should communicate to DB via ADO.NET or Entity Framework Core
-- The application should have unit tests

 ## Nice to Have

-- n-tier architecture
+- n-tier architecture: DONE
     - Presentation
     - Controller
     - Interfaces